xunzhizhang/TCR_explorer/README.md

 keep them in the same relative path.
 Library “shiny”, “ggplot2”, “markdown” and “Rcpp” are required for the program.

-When the app is run, three options are provided in the select box.
+When the app is run, three options are provided for data input.
 “Demo data” provides an example for entire analyzed results; “Visualize your data” is used to convert your entire data into plots; “Analyze your data” is used to analyze raw TCR sequences.
 The format of entire data should be the same as that of downloadable results, while an example of raw sequences is provided by “Example sequences”.
+Different methods for coordinate calculation could also been selected.